I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsicfg/ns-iscsicfg-_msiscsi_radiusconfig.md

 ## Members

-`BackupRADIUSServer`

-A ISCSI_IP_Address structure that specifies a fixed addresses for a backup RADIUS server.
+`UseRADIUSForCHAP`

+A Boolean value that indicates whether the initiator should use RADIUS for authentication during the challenge handshake of the challenge handshake authentication protocol (CHAP).
+If this member is <b>TRUE</b>, the initiator should use RADIUS for authentication during the challenge handshake of CHAP.
+If this member is <b>FALSE</b>, the initiator is not required to use RADIUS.

+`SharedSecretSizeInBytes`

+The size, in bytes, of shared secret for use with RADIUS servers.

 `RADIUSServer`

 A <a href="..\iscsidef\ns-iscsidef-_iscsi_ip_address.md">ISCSI_IP_Address</a> structure that specifies a fixed address for the RADIUS server.
 The ISCSI_IP_Address structure defines the IP address in a way that is independent of the version of the IP protocol in use.

+`BackupRADIUSServer`

+A ISCSI_IP_Address structure that specifies a fixed addresses for a backup RADIUS server.

 `Reserved`